American Football League: Expanding and reintroducing the sport to more cities

 The AFL took advantage of the burgeoning popularity of football by locating teams in major cities that lacked NFL franchises.
 Hunt's vision not only brought a new professional football league to California and New York, but introduced the sport to Colorado, restored it to Texas and later to fast-growing Florida, as well as bringing it to Greater Boston for the first time in 12 years.
 Buffalo, having lost its original NFL franchise in 1929 and turned down by the NFL at least twice (1940 and 1950) for a replacement, returned to the NFL with the merger.
 The return of football to Kansas City was the first time that city had seen professional football since the NFL's Kansas City Blues of the 1920s; the arrival of the Chiefs, and the contemporary arrival of the St. Louis Football Cardinals, brought professional football back to Missouri for the first time since the temporary St. Louis Gunners of 1934.
-St. Louis would later regain an NFL franchise in 1995 with the relocation of the LA Rams to the city.
-The Rams moved back in 2016.

 In the case of the Dallas Cowboys, the NFL had long sought to return to the Dallas area after the Dallas Texans folded in 1952, but was originally met with strong opposition by Washington Redskins owner George Preston Marshall, who had enjoyed a monopoly as the only NFL team to represent the American South.
-Marshall later changed his position after future-Cowboys owner Clint Murchison bought the rights to Washington's fight song "Hail to the Redskins" and threatened to prevent Marshall from playing it at games.
+Marshall later changed his position after future-Cowboys owner Clint Murchison Jr. bought the rights to Washington's fight song "Hail to the Redskins" and threatened to prevent Marshall from playing it at games.
 By then, the NFL wanted to quickly award the new Dallas franchise to Murchison so the team could immediately begin play and compete with the AFL's Texans.
 As a result, the Cowboys played its inaugural season in 1960 without the benefit of the NFL draft.
 The Texans eventually ceded Dallas to the Cowboys and became the Kansas City Chiefs.